Creating a User

 When the API to create a pseudo user is called, Kii Cloud creates a user account and issues an access token for the user account.
 By keeping the access token on a mobile app, the end user can access the user account on Kii Cloud.
 Pseudo user accounts cannot be logged in.

 If the end user needs to change their device, you can let them log in from a new device.
-To do so, have the end user register a username and a password or link the pseudo user with an external service account.
+To do so, have the end user register a username and a password.

 These identification options of Kii Cloud reduce barriers for end users to sign up for your mobile app.

-Especially, using pseudo users or external service accounts would be effective for end users who want to avoid user registration for every mobile app.
+Using pseudo users would be effective for end users who want to avoid user registration for every mobile app.